openscope/openscope/documentation/commands.md

 _Syntax -_ `AAL123 taxi [Runway]`

-## Arrival commands
+# Arrival Commands
-These commands are only used by arriving aircraft.
+These commands are only used by arrival aircraft.

 ### Descend via STAR
 _Aliases -_ `dvs`